 From Unwanted to Unconditional: How One Mother's Love Changed My Career

-Up until my last year of my psychiatry training, I was convinced I only wanted to consult in the hospital—that is, until I met Ms. B, a 31-year-old expectant mother
+Up until her last year of training, this psychiatrist was convinced she only wanted to consult in the hospital—that is, until she met a 31-year-old expectant mother.

 My patient allowed me a glimpse into the suicidal mind.
 And, in that way, she taught me a lot.